 Stop by the shop for bacon, chops, sausages, turkeys and various beef cuts, from ribeye to filet mignon.

 15. Connecticut Theatre Company

-Each production by the Connecticut Theatre Company is a labour of love made possible by donations and passionate volunteers, but produced with no little talent and providing a great deal of entertainment.
+Each production by the Connecticut Theatre Company is a labor of love made possible by donations and passionate volunteers.